Issue no. 18

 1 story every 3 weeks from end-February until late May

 In this issue, we encounter the Amoxtli Tezcatlipoca – the Book of the Smoking Mirror – a Mesoamerican sacred manuscript, through the stories and poems of its cultural inheritors: as a living being, one that is carried between worlds of language, memory and community.
 Erika Rionda tells the story of Grandmother Spider, who weaves knowledge through heart and community, reminding us that what is protected must never be locked away.
 Guillermo López Varela follows his reflection in a pot of mole into the everyday rituals of speaking with the dead.
-Through the ways of ixtle and milpa, Na'o chrii kuxranunthe, the five women of San Marcos Tlacoyalco, insist against inherited silences.
-Yasmin Carrasco writes of a girlhood where language itself is punished, and returns memory to earth and body.
+Through the ways of ixtle and milpa, Na'o nchrii kuxranunthe, the five women of San Marcos Tlacoyalco, insist against inherited silences.
+Yazmin Carrasco writes of a girlhood where language itself is punished, and returns memory to earth and body.
 Finally, Bianca Xanat Strobeck Rionda speaks from the museum in Liverpool where the Amoxtli is housed, and where anger meets ritual, ancestors and fierce pride.

 editor’s note by José Sherwood González